-- (n) Temporary Certification.
+(n) Temporary Certification.
 Within twenty (20) days of the receipt of a completed Application for State Certification, and upon request of the Tribal Gaming Office the State Gaming Agency shall issue a temporary certification to the Applicant unless the background investigation undertaken by the State Gaming Agency discloses that the Applicant has a criminal history, or unless other grounds sufficient to disqualify the Applicant pursuant to subsection (f) of this Section are apparent on the face of the Application.
-The temporary certification shall become void and be of no effect upon either the issuance of a State Certification or upon the issuance of notice of denial, in accordance with the provisions of this Compact. - (o) Summary Suspension of Tribal License or State Certification.
-The Tribal Gaming Office, pursuant to the laws and regulations of the Tribe, and the State Gaming Agency, pursuant to the laws and regulations of the State, may summarily suspend any respective tribal license or State Certification if the continued licensing or certification of a person or entity constitutes an immediate threat to the public health, safety or welfare. - (p) State Administrative Process: Non-Tribal Members.
-Any non-tribal member Applicant for State Certification agrees by making such Application to be subject to State jurisdiction to the extent necessary to determine the Applicant's qualification to hold such certification, including all necessary administrative procedures, hearings and appeals pursuant to the Administrative Procedures Act,
+The temporary certification shall become void and be of no effect upon either the issuance of a State Certification or upon the issuance of notice of denial, in accordance with the provisions of this Compact.

+(o) Summary Suspension of Tribal License or State Certification.
+The Tribal Gaming Office, pursuant to the laws and regulations of the Tribe, and the State Gaming Agency, pursuant to the laws and regulations of the State, may summarily suspend any respective tribal license or State Certification if the continued licensing or certification of a person or entity constitutes an immediate threat to the public health, safety or welfare.
-Title 41, Chapter 6, Arizona Revised Statutes and the administrative rules of the

-State Gaming Agency.
+(p) State Administrathc Process: Non-Tribal Members.
+Any non-tribal member Applicant for State Certification agrees by making such Application to be subject to State jurisdiction to the extent necessary to determine the Applicant's qualification to hold such certification, including all necessary administrative procedures, hearings and appeals pursuant to the Administrative Procedures Act, Title 41, Chapter 6, Arizona Revised Statutes and the administrative rules of the State Gaming Agency.

-(q) Administrative Process: Tribal Members.

-- Gaming Office acknowledges that by making such Application, the State Gaming Agency, as set forth herein, may be heard concerning the Applicant's qualifications to hold such license.

-If the State recommends revocation, suspension, or denial of a license, and the Tribal Gaming Office revokes, suspends, or denies the license based on the State Gaming Agency's recommendation, the Tribe member may appeal that action to the Tribe, to the extent any such right exists. - (2) If the Tribal Gaming Office takes any action with respect to a license of a Tribal member despite a State recommendation to the contrary, the Tribal Gaming Office shall afford the State an opportunity for a hearing before an appropriate Tribal forum to contest the Tribal Gaming Office licensing decision.
+- (q) Administrative Process; Tribal Members. - (1) Any member of the Tribe applying for licensure by the Tribal Gaming Office acknowledges that by making such Application, the State Gaming Agency, as set forth herein, may be heard concerning the Applicant's qualifications to hold such license.
+If the State recommends revocation, suspension, or denial of a license, and the Tribal Gaming Office revokes, suspends, or denies the license based on the State Gaming Agency's recommendation, the Tribe member may appeal that action to the Tribe, to the extent any such right exists. - (2) If the Tribal Gaming Office takes any action with respect to a license of a Tribe member despite a State recommendation to the contrary, the Tribal Gaming Offic:e shall afford the State an opportunity for a hearing before an appropriate Tribe forum to contest the Tribal Gaming Office licensing decision.
 The decision of the Tribe forum shall be final.

-the opportunity to be heard in an appropriate Tribe forum on its recommendation to suspend or revoke the license of any Tribal member in the same manner as if the State Gaming Agency had recommended denial of the license in the first instance.
+(3) The Tribal Gaming Office shall afford the State Gaming Agency the opportunity to be heard in an appropriate Tribe forum on its recommendation to suspend or revoke the license of any Tribe member in the same manner as if the State Gaming Agency had recommended denial of the license in the first instance.